Playing card: French-suited decks

 French decks come in a variety of patterns and deck sizes.
 The 52-card deck is the most popular deck and includes 13 ranks of each suit with reversible "court" or face cards.
 Each suit includes an ace, depicting a single symbol of its suit, a king, queen, and jack, each depicted with a symbol of their suit; and ranks two through ten, with each card depicting that number of pips of its suit.
 As well as these 52 cards, commercial packs often include between one and six jokers, most often two.

 Decks with fewer than 52 cards are known as stripped decks.
 The piquet pack has all values from 2 through 6 in each suit removed for a total of 32 cards.
-It is popular in France, the Low Countries, Central Europe and Russia and is used to play piquet, belote, bezique and skat.
+It is popular in France, the Low Countries, Central Europe and is used to play piquet, belote, bezique and skat.
+Values in Russian 36-card stripped deck (used to play durak and many other traditional games) range from 6 to 10.
 It is also used in the Sri Lankan, whist-based game known as omi.
-Forty-card French suited packs are common in northwest Italy; these remove the 8s through 10s like Latin suited decks.
-24-card decks, removing 2s through 8s are also sold in Austria and Bavaria to play schnapsen.
+Forty-card French suited packs are common in northwest Italy; these remove the 8s through 10s like Latin-suited decks.
+24-card decks, removing 2s through 8s are also sold in Austria and Bavaria to play Schnapsen.

 A pinochle deck consists of two copies of a 24-card schnapsen deck, thus 48 cards.

 The 78-card Tarot Nouveau adds the knight card between queens and jacks along with 21 numbered trumps and the unnumbered Fool.